 To be considered for the WRGP resident tuition rate, apply directly to the department or graduate studies department of the institution where you want to enroll, and identify yourself as WICHE WRGP applicant.
 WGRP students must fulfill all the usual requirements of the department and institution concerned, and meet all admission deadlines.
 Contact information for each participating program is listed in our WRGP online directory.

-Institutions can nominate their graduate programs for participation in WRGP every fall.
-Programs that aren’t related to healthcare must be “distinctive,” meaning they must be offered at no more than four other institutions in the WICHE region (exclusive of California).
-WICHE is particularly interested adding graduate programs in healthcare (for fields not available through WICHE’s Professional Student Exchange Program) and on-the-rise sectors including microtechnology and nanotechnology; green building and building energy conservation; emerging media and communications; biotechnology and bioinformatics; computer and cyber security; alternative energy technology and sustainability; geospatial technology; market research, data mining, data science and analytics; homeland security and emergency and disaster management; user experience design and management; and, elder care specialists.
+WICHE is most interested in adding graduate programs in healthcare fields not available through its Professional Student Exchange Program, as well as cutting-edge and high workforce need fields, including biotechnology and bioinformatics, cybersecurity; alternative energy technology and sustainability; geospatial technology; market research, data mining, data science and analytics; homeland security and emergency and disaster management; user experience design and management; and careers in aging.